akornatskyy/wheezy.http/doc/userguide.rst

 .. literalinclude:: ../demos/hello/helloworld.py
    :lines: 26-30

-There are no required options necessary to be setup before use, since they all fallback to some defaults defined in :py:mod:`~wheezy.http.config` module.
+There are no required options necessarily setup before use, since they all fallback to some defaults defined in the :py:mod:`~wheezy.http.config` module.
-Actually ``options`` are checked by :py:meth:`~wheezy.http.config.bootstrap_http_defaults` middleware factory for missing values (the middleware factory is executed only once at application start up).
+Actually ``options`` are checked by the :py:meth:`~wheezy.http.config.bootstrap_http_defaults` middleware factory for missing values (the middleware factory is executed only once at application start up).